OldAlexhub/resumatchai/README.md

 MIT License - Free to use and modify.

-## 💡 Built by OldAlexHub | AI-Powered Solutions for Job Seekers 🚀
+## 💡 Built by Mohamed Gad | AI-Powered Solutions for Job Seekers 🚀